LordMirex/WebDaddy/replit.md

 # WebDaddy Empire - Template Marketplace

 ## Overview
-WebDaddy Empire is a production-ready PHP/PostgreSQL template marketplace designed for selling website templates with pre-configured domains.
+WebDaddy Empire is a production-ready PHP/SQLite template marketplace designed for selling website templates with pre-configured domains.
 Its core purpose is to provide a platform for customers to purchase templates with a unique WhatsApp-first manual payment processing system, supported by an admin management panel and an affiliate tracking system.
 The business vision is to offer a professional and conversion-optimized platform for acquiring website templates, targeting a market that values simplicity and direct interaction for purchases.
+The application uses a single portable SQLite database file (`webdaddy.db`) that makes it easy to deploy anywhere PHP runs.

 ## User Preferences
 - Code style: PSR-12 compliant, 4 spaces, camelCase variables